anishVermaIsHere/red-aug/README.md

-# Task 1 - Red Augment Landing Page
+# Task 1 - Red Augment Landing Page in React

 **To run this app follow these steps:**